 Let it not be said that this column doesn’t bring you the straight poop!
-Taking that promise very literally, let’s tackle today’s topic: stool and how to keep it in good shape.
+Taking that promise very literally, let’s tackle today’s topic: firm dog stools.

 Put another way, we’re talking easy ways you can help your dog get his $#it together.

 The quality of a dog’s stool is an excellent indicator of gastrointestinal health, so when things turn runny and malodorous, it’s time to give Spot something to tame his upset tummy.
 Whatever’s ailing your poor dog’s digestion- whether it’s an unidentified edible object s/he picked up off the street, or the unfortunate side effect of a prescription medication – can usually be corrected with a slight dietary adjustment.
 The best part is, what works for dogs also works for us human animals- so keep this list handy the next time you experience gastric discomfort.

 Years of analyzing and scooping dog poop (not to mention cleaning it off of every imaginable surface) have qualified me to make a short list of stool firmer-uppers.
 And at the top of that list is pumpkin.

 Canned pumpkin – the same stuff used as the main ingredient of pumpkin pie – is readily available at any supermarket.
 The good ol’Libby’s brand works fine (unless, of course, you have to have organic, in which case you’ll need to look a bit harder, but more and more supermarkets carry an excellent brand called Farmer’s Market, which is certified organic by Oregon Tilth; the company also makes a dedicated pumpkin product for dogs called Nummy Tum-Tum).